Orthopedic Doctor for Hip Bursitis Treatment Q&A

 The pain is also likely to feel more intense after sitting stationary or actively moving the hip joint (like running or biking) for a prolonged time.
 Inflammation may be seen externally; the hip may appear redder in color and feel warmer to the touch.
 Alongside pain and swelling, you may notice stiffness in the hip joint or, if more serious, an inability to move the leg.
 If your hip bursitis is acute, symptomatic flare-ups will last between hours to days.
 If you experience chronic bursitis, symptomatic flare-ups may last from many days to several weeks.
 Should you notice a large bruise on your hip, or a rash, medical attention should be sought.
 The same is said for patients experiencing fever, especially if it is un-wavered by over-the-counter medications.

 The most common cause of hip bursitis is repetitive movements and overuse, resulting in friction and irritation of the bursae.
-There are many risk factors of hip bursitis, which increase your chances of developing the inflammatory condition.
+There are many risk factors for hip bursitis, which increase your chances of developing the inflammatory condition.
 One risk factor is previous hip injury or hip surgery, where the damage of these jelly-filled sacs may trigger an immune response to begin repairs.
 Spine diseases, such as scoliosis or arthritis may also lead to the development of bursitis.

 This is because the misalignment of the spine results in inequalities in leg use, whether one is shorter than the other or takes on more weight with movement.
 Leg conditions that cause an uneven length can also cause inflammation.
 In these situations, one of the legs is overused improperly.
 Diabetes mellitus can also lead to bursitis, for many of the same reasons why it has a high comorbidity rate with arthritis, another inflammatory joint condition.
 A complex form of arthritis, called gout, can further lead to bursitis.
 When the body produces too much uric acid with gout or the kidneys do not excrete enough, it builds up in the blood.